yingkitw/anycli/ARCHITECTURE.md

 ## Overview

-CUC (Cloud Universal CLI) is a modular, trait-based Rust application that translates natural language queries into cloud CLI commands using WatsonX AI and RAG (Retrieval-Augmented Generation).
+AnyCLI (Cloud Universal CLI) is a modular, trait-based Rust application that translates natural language queries into cloud CLI commands using WatsonX AI and RAG (Retrieval-Augmented Generation).
 It provides a unified interface for multiple cloud providers including IBM Cloud, AWS, GCP, Azure, and VMware vSphere.

 ## Rust Edition